n150 n300 T3000 p100 p300c 60 min Validated

 Why SD 1.4, not SD 3.5?
 AnimateDiff motion weights (mm_sd_v15_v2.ckpt) were trained for SD 1.5's UNet with 320-dim transformer blocks.
 SD 3.5 uses a DiT with 2432-dim blocks — architecturally incompatible.
 The diffusers AnimateDiffPipeline handles MotionAdapter injection automatically when paired with the SD 1.4 base model.

-Step 1: Deploy the project to your scratchpad
+Step 1: Get the project

 📦 Setup AnimateDiff Project